-Foundations of School Mental and Behavioral Health
+Foundations of School Mental and Behavioral Health Offered as an Academic Micro-Credential

 The School Mental and Behavioral Health micro-credential equips K-12 classroom assistants and classified staff to provide universal behavioral supports in a culturally appropriate and trauma-informed manner.
 Offered in collaboration with K-12 districts and community mental health agencies, the credential is the first rung of a regional School Mental and Behavioral Health career ladder.